WELCOME TO 2016 – AND A NEW JOHNNY MOPED ALBUM!

-So it’s 2015, Johnny Moped are back, the remaining original members, Johnny Moped, Slimy Toad and Dave Berk have been joined by Rock N Roll Robot (Rob from CASE) and Jacko Pistorious .
+The band is the remaining original members, Johnny Moped, Slimy Toad and Dave Berk, joined by Rock N Roll Robot (Rob from CASE) and Jacko Pistorious .

-This year we released their first single for 37 years (that’s gotta be a record), It’s a double A-side 7″ of ‘Ain’t No Rock N Roll Rookie’ and ‘Super Woofa’ and was out on July the 31st, they’ve also played their first show at Rebellion and supported the Damned at the Roundhouse.
+Last year we released their first single for 37 years (that’s gotta be a record), The double A-side 7″ of ‘Ain’t No Rock N Roll Rookie’ and ‘Super Woofa’ which came out on July the 31st.

 The band have just finished recording their brand new album, their first since 1990’s ‘The Search For Xerxes’ and it’s due out on Damaged Goods in 2016 along with another couple of limited 7″ singles.